Symplectic topology and ideal-valued measures: Symplectic rigidity and computations

 Taking the homology of the right square, we arrive at the following commutative diagram:

 Composing the right arrow and the inverse of the bottom arrow, we conclude that $SH^*(K)\cong H^*(K)\otimes\Lambda_{>0}$ and that under this isomorphism the restriction maps on singular and symplectic cohomologies coincide.
-In particular $\ker \res^M_K = \ker i^*$.
+In particular $\ker \res^M_K = \ker p_*$.
+This finishes the proof of Theorem \ref{thm:domain_no_contr_orbits_bdry_SH_equal_H}.